Herysia/TSI/README.md

 - Move camera with arrow keys or mouse

-- You can have noclip by have capslock on
+- You can have noclip by having capslock on

 # Test video (/!\ SPOILER /!\\)
 https://youtu.be/bqJpsY30ndA